 In the 1930s in England members of the Automobile Association were given their own personal keys to open the A.A. call boxes which had emergency phones inside.
 Apparently you could call anyone, not just emergency services or the police.
 Mendoza uses an A.A. box to call his newspaper offices and dictates his solution of the crimes to his editors and copy staff so that he can scoop everyone in the next edition of Morning World.

 “At the age of fourteen James Ronald, a native of Glasgow, came home from school and announced that he would never return.
-His mother was s distressed, insisting that she would not have an idler in the family, so from them until he was seventeen he was in and out of a series of jobs, abou thirty in all.
-He even ventured as far s Chicago where his experience included everything from a job paying four hundred a month to a job as dishwasher when he slept on cold park benches.
-At twenty-one he inherited $10.000 but it took him only nine months to spend it.
+His mother was distressed, insisting that she would not have an idler in the family, so from then until he was seventeen he was in and out of a series of jobs, about thirty in all.
+He even ventured as far as Chicago where his experience included everything from a job paying four hundred a month to a job as dishwasher when he slept on cold park benches.
+At twenty-one he inherited $10,000 but it took him only nine months to spend it.
 Back in England again floating from job to job he was seriously injured in an automobile collision and for three months was in the hospital with a broken hip.
 Crippled for a year he spent his time writing short stories and his success at the job of writing has kept him at it ever since.
 He is the author of eight highly successful mystery novels.
 During the fall of 1939 he was an air raid warden in England.
 He is in the United States now for an indefinite period being ineligible for military service because of the motor accident injury.”

 Cross Marks the Spot (1933)

 Cross Marks the Spot with Mendoza now a private eye rather than a reporter